 To get started on your Ambrosia Salad recipe, make sure your fruit is all drained and prepped.

 Then mix your oranges, pineapple and cherries together in a mixing bowl.

 Add vanilla Greek yogurt, shredded coconut and mini marshmallows (you can also use fruit filled marshmallows) and mix well.

 Do not feel married to this recipe if you know that you love a flavor of something else.

 Fold in whipped topping slowly, making sure you cover all your fruit and marshmallows.

-Because this salad has diary in it, putting it in the heat outside for long periods of time is not recommended because it will melt down.
+Because this salad has dairy in it, putting and leaving it in the heat outside for long periods of time is not recommended because it will melt down.

 Stir Ambrosia Salad Well before serving to ensure equal flavoring.